nykwil/UnityGGPO/README.md

 # UnityGGPO

-An interop DLL of the ggpo library that works with Unity 3D.
+An interop DLL of the ggpo library that works with Unity 3D, and a port of VectorWar to Untity.

 Build:
 - run build_windows.cmd to build the solution.